jakehemmerle/uc-zk-voting/assignments/test_plan.md

 - T1.2 Ensure that the results of the voting process are visible to users
 - T1.3 Once the predetermined block height is met and the voting has stopped, we expect to see the results of the voting process to be posted shortly after.
-- T1.4 Inputs: Nothing?
+- T1.4 Inputs: null
-- T1.5 Output: New block?
+- T1.5 Output: voting results
 - T1.6 Normal
 - T1.7 blackbox
 - T1.8 Functional